MISFA’s vision is to develop a sustainable, efficient, and commercialized development finance sector stimulating the economic growth in Afghanistan.

 "To be a strong and efficient organization contributing to Afghanistan’s economic growth by developing a viable, inclusive financial sector for the poor, and the underserved small and medium enterprises."

-The Story of Nooria Following a stroke that paralyzed her husband, Sakhidad, Nooria, mother to their four children, had to become
+The Story of Nooria Following a stroke that paralyzed her husband, Sakhidad, Nooria, mother to their

 The Story of Abdul Wahab Abdul Wahab, 46, overcame the daily struggles from his disability through hard